Indian Coconut Shrimp Curry Recipe (Coconut Curry Shrimp)

 Cut the flesh into small pieces and add it to a blender with 2 cups of water.

-Tip – You can also buy already sliced coconut from an Indian grocery store to save time.
+Tip: You can also buy pre-sliced coconut at an Indian grocery store to save time.

 Blend for 2 minutes.